Cryakl/Cryakl/README.md

 <b>Where can I reach you?</b>
 Open an issue on my repository if you need anything.
-You can also send inquieres to yuankong666@dnmx.org
+You can also send inquiries to yuankong666@dnmx.org

 <b>Is (Repository) safe?</b>
 I have tested everything beforehand, though I am not perfect.